wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 Besides the scripts for the *actual* steps, there are an additional couple of pre/post scripts: `pre-wpstarter` and `post-wpstarter`, that run respectively before any step starts and after all the steps completed.

-For this "special" couple of scripts, the step object passed as second param will be an instance of `WeCodeMore\WpStarter\Step\Steps` that is a sort of "steps runner" which implements `Step` interface as well.
-This is  especially interesting for the `pre-wpstarter` script, because callback attached to that script can call on the passed `Steps` object its `addStep()` / `removeStep()` methods, adding or removing steps "on the fly".
+For this "special" couple of scripts, the step object passed as second parameter will be an instance of `WeCodeMore\WpStarter\Step\Steps` that is a sort of "steps runner" which implements `Step` interface as well.
+This is especially interesting for the `pre-wpstarter` script, because callbacks attached to that script can call on the passed `Steps` object its `addStep()` / `removeStep()` methods, adding or removing steps "on the fly".